nullmastermind/gpt-commander/README.md

 Make sure that both `gpt-commander.exe` and `hook-gpt-commander.exe` are in the same directory before running `hook-gpt-commander.exe`.
 Also, ensure that the `OPENAI_API_KEY` variable exists on your system.

+For better results, consider training a custom model using your fine-tuning data.
+For example, the file can be found here: [fine_tuning.jsonl](https://github.com/nullmastermind/gpt-commander/blob/master/autoit/fine-tuning/fine_tuning.jsonl)

 Feel free to reach out if you encounter any issues during the download or setup process.